Skip to Content

 Negative Environmental Complications

-People are always attracted to exotic animals such as grizzlies, lions, wolves, tigers, and alligators among others.
-The problem is that these large predators control the population of herbivorous animals in their domain.
-This can have huge negative effects on the environment in many adverse ways.
+This can have huge negative effects on the environment in many ways.
 For example, if the number of lions is drastically reduced in an area, their prey will thrive.

-Deforestation will be the next problem when animals such as moose, elks, and deer start eating everything even young trees.
+Deforestation will be the next problem when animals such as moose, elks, and deer start eating everything, even young trees.
 This becomes a major blow to the biodiversity of the affected region.

+Once the ground is not covered, soil erosion will be the next step.
+When it rains, the topsoil is washed away, exposing the land.
 Lack of trees to rain will then lead to less and less vegetation and eventually draught in the area which will force the surviving animals to migrate to areas with better conditions.

-The lack of enough vegetation will then lead to global warming due to less carbon in the atmosphere.
+The lack of enough vegetation will lead to global warming due to less carbon in the atmosphere.
 Climate change has become a very real threat for the next and even current generations.

 See Related: Animals That Have Become Extinct in the Last 100 Years